Andrew2752/Predator-Prey/README.md

 # Predator-Prey

-Models a cellular automaton for an imagined Predator-Prey application.
+A model for for an imagined Predator-Prey cellular automaton application.